Matthew Chapter Five

 Matthew 5:29 & 30

-'If your right eye causes you to stumble, gouge it out and throw it away.
-It is better for you to lose one part of your body than for your whole body to be thrown into hell.
-And if your right hand causes you to stumble, cut it off and throw it away.
-It is better for you to lose one part of your body than for your whole body to go into hell.'
+If your right eye makes you sin, gouge it out and throw it away!
+Better that you should lose one part of you than have your whole body thrown into Gei-Hinnom.
+And if your right hand makes you sin, cut it off and throw it away!
+Better that you should lose one part of you than have your whole body thrown into Gei-Hinnom.

 Matthew 5:31 & 32

 The kingdom way of marriage is that God creates a specific woman for a specific man.
-God brings them together and they become one in His sight.
+God brings them together and they become one in his sight.
 Once again, Jesus uses the words from Deuteronomy which gave the rules for a legal divorce.
 He amplifies the law by saying that the only acceptable excuse was in the case of sexual immorality.
-The kingdom way does not include divorce because the Creator of all things knows what he is doing and so there would be no reason for divorce.
+The kingdom way does not include divorce because the creator of all things knows what he is doing and so there would be no reason for divorce.
 He was demonstrating the fact that kingdom law is above the laws of a nation.
 That is important for us in our world today.
 As we see governments saying that homosexual behavior is an option, we must remember that God says it is not.
 Jesus basically said that the piece of paper (certificate of divorce) meant nothing and the same applies to marriage licenses.

 Matthew 5:33-37